PriorGuide: Test-Time Prior Adaptation for Simulation-Based Inference: PriorGuide

 \subsection{Asymptotically correct sampling with Langevin dynamics}

 The diffusion sampling process detailed in \cref{sec:guidance_approx} is approximate due to the Gaussian approximation of the reverse transition kernel $p(\vtheta_0\mid\vtheta_t, \x)$.
 However, as stated in the following proposition, this Gaussian approximation becomes correct on low noise levels, rendering our guidance term accurate.\looseness-1 \begin{prop} As $t,\sigma(t) \to 0$, the approximation $\mathcal{N}(\vtheta_0\mid \vtheta_t + \sigma(t)^2\nabla_{\vtheta_t} \log p(\vtheta_t), \frac{\sigma(t)^2}{1 + \sigma(t)^2} \mathbf{I})$ converges to the true $p(\vtheta_0\mid \vtheta_t)$, under mild regularity conditions on $p(\vtheta_0)$.\looseness-3 \end{prop} We provide the exact statement and a proof in \cref{app:proofs}.
 Close-by statements are well-known in the diffusion literature \citep{finzi2023user, ho2022video}.
 Thus, the guidance approximation is correct at low noise levels (up to the GMM prior ratio fit accuracy), and we can run accurate Langevin dynamics MCMC sampling ~\citep{sarkka2019applied}.
 To incorporate this with the regular diffusion process, we run $N_L$ Langevin steps after each regular diffusion step, effectively transforming the sampling into an annealed MCMC process that resembles methods used in compositional generation \citep{geffner2023compositional, du2023reduce} and early unconditional diffusion models \citep{song2021score}.
+This refinement increases the total inference cost by a factor of $N_L + 1$.

 Thus, PriorGuide has two main hyperparameters: the number of diffusion steps $N > 0$, as per any diffusion model, and the number of interleaved Langevin steps $N_L \ge 0$.
 For test-time sampling, the total number of function evaluations (NFE), or forward passes of the trained network, is $N \times (N_L + 1)$.